oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 A native mobile app offers security beyond the typical HTTPS encryption available with an RWA.
-If you are developing a banking product that requires secure authentication and verification of your users, or need to meet strict HIPAA requirements, a native mobile app is likely a better option than an responsive web app.
+If you are developing a banking product that requires secure authentication and verification of your users, or need to meet strict HIPAA requirements, a native mobile app is likely a better option than a responsive web app.

 {{ embed.img(
   src='blog/2023/security.jpg',